khalidNC/django_project_vidjan/README.md

               5. Now open the Sqlite databse once again, we can see we have a total numbers of tables.
 Each of the tables is prefix with the name of the app that contains it.
 So we can see 2 tables for movies app, movies_genera and movies_movie.
 And we can always overwrite anytime.
-If we expand the move table we can see the columns, for id, rease date, and so on.
-S owe do not have to create any table manually, django does for us.
+If we expand the move table we can see the columns, for id, realse date, and so on.
+So we do not have to create any table manually, django does for us.
               6. We have also a table for django_migrations, django uses this for keeping track of the migrations that are applied on the database.
               7. So go to browse data tab and select the django_migration table.
 And we see the list of all migrations currently applied.
 If you scroll down and can see the migration for the move in the list with it's name along with the date time.

+## Step 8: Admin pannel:
+1.